vellerefond/project-ring/README.md

  - **_Make The Current Project The Default At StartUp:_** If checked, when loading a project that project will be set as the default for when Atom restarts, just as if **_Project To Load At StartUp_** (see below) had been set with that project's alias as the value.

- - **_Project To Load At StartUp:_** Give a project's alias of project root path in this field to have it automatically load when Atom starts.
-When renaming a project and if this project was the one specified in this field, then this field is automatically updated to contains the project's new alias.
+ - **_Project To Load At StartUp:_** Select a project from the dropdown list to have it automatically load when Atom starts.

  - **_Do Not Save And Restore Open Project Files:_** If checked, then a project's files will not be saved in the project's state as they are opened nor will they be restored when the project is loaded.